redcodefinal/pwnable_kr_writeups/uaf/writeup.md

 The program no longer exists.
 (gdb)
 ```
 If we can supply `rax` with a valid function address, `rax` will be moved into `rdx` which will be the location that is jumped to in the `call *rdx` and we can get our win!
-We need to find some way to overwrite `0x00000000004012d2 Man::introduce()` so when it's called after we free it will call `0x000000000040117a Human::give_shell()` When looking at what `rax` evaluates out to when changed into `char`, it starts at `60` which is where we started in our fuzz data.
+We need to find some way to overwrite the pointer to `0x00000000004012d2 Man::introduce()` so when it's called after we free it will call `0x000000000040117a Human::give_shell()` When looking at what `rax` evaluates out to when changed into `char`, it starts at `60` which is where we started in our fuzz data.
 Therefore, all we need to do is write our 8 byte address-`0x8` to the file at `/tmp/input.txt` run uaf with `./uaf 8 /tmp/input.txt` and use options `3221`.
 Let's find our vtable entries.

 ```
 (gdb) run